brianmacy/sz_rabbit_consumer-v4/README.md

 * senzing_core.SzAbstractFactory: To initialize the Sz environment
 * get_stats: To retrieve internal engine diagnostic information as to what is going on in the engine

-For more details on the Senzing API go to https://docs.senzing.com
+For more details on the Senzing SDK go to https://docs.senzing.com

 # Details